karimova/UCI_HW_Karimova/11-Web-Desing-Challenge/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

-## Latitude - Latitude Analysis Dashboard with Attitude
+Latitude Analysis Dashboard with Attitude

 For this work we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting [weather data](Resources/cities.csv).